WillCode4Food87/StreamlightUI/README.md

 ### Navigation

-- Use the sidebar navigation buttons to switch between views
+- Use the horizontal navigation bar beneath the header to switch between views
 - Click **🏠 Home** to go to the landing page
 - Click **📊 Reports** to view the reports dashboard
 - Click **⚙️ Settings** to configure preferences